TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 | NFC | Working |
 | IR blaster | Working |

-You can found GCam Port here: [telegram chat (speak english only!)](https://t.me/rn8pro_gcam).
+You can found GCam Port here, but it's very buggy on GSIs: [telegram chat (speak english only!)](https://t.me/rn8pro_gcam).
 Also apps that works with multi cameras: Open Camera (from Google Play), HedgeCam2 (from Google Play).
-Don't forget to use Camera2API.
+Don't forget to swith on Camera2API, in other case you can't set manually camera exposure.

 ## Software Support:
 | Component | Status |